rkauffman01/mgt4250spring2024/README.md

 ### Explanation:
 Here, we see that goout, the variable that judges how much students go out with their friends, is the most significant predictor of how much alcohol they use.
 Alcohol is typically regarded as a social substance, which supports this notion.
+Age, too, proves to be a significant indicator, which also checks out, due to substance use trends among young adults especially around the age of 16.

 ### Decision tree (predictor variable: Weekday Alcohol Consumption)

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/6e11d60b-49b7-4db8-9f67-b991710e02b4)

 ### Explanation:

 ### "Discussion & Summary"